Wednesday, March 6, 2024

 The choice of drug is Valganciclovir.
 It is an oral prodrug of Ganciclovir.
 Ganciclovir is converted to triphosphate form and inhibits DNA replication of CMV.
 It can produce cytopenia.

-Acyclovir is also is used.
+Acyclovir is also used.
 It is given 800 mg 4 times a day for 12 weeks.
 Nephrotoxicity and cytopenia are main side effects.

 Other drugs: